stellargraph/stellargraph/demos/link-prediction/README.md

 [complex]: knowledge-graphs/complex.ipynb
 [distmult]: knowledge-graphs/distmult.ipynb

 See [the root README](../../README.md) or each algorithm's documentation for the relevant citation(s).
+See [the demo README](../README.md) for more tasks, and a summary of each algorithm.